 Yet the words of the gospel should not end up as sloganeering or empty rhetoric.
 They should be lived out every day most especially at this time of pandemic.

-There are many – a lot – of people who have lost jobs and are now insecure of where to get food or whether or not things will return to normal.
+There are many – a lot – of people who have lost jobs and they are now insecure of where to get food or whether or not things will return to normal.

 “Do not worry”, the gospel exhorts us.
 Worrying does not help.
 It will only aggravate the problem.
 What we can do is to be resilient by acting.
 Though we may have been rendered immobile due to restrictions, let us keep the faith and hope for the best.
 The God who created us will not leave us orphan.
-Let us continually seek His Kingdom of God and His righteousness.
+Let us continually seek His Kingdom and His righteousness.
 In due time, He will make all things beautiful just like the lily of the valley.

-On the other hand, the dire situation brought out the best in some people.
+On the other hand however, the dire situation brought out the best in some people.
 They went out of their way to give food or offer help to the needy.
 Serving others became their source of happiness.
 Intentionally or not, their actions make the Kingdom of God present in our midst.